1. The birth of the solar system

 Did they stick?
 Accounting for terrestrial planet formation

-Once bodies reach 100 km, the currently favoured explanation for how they form is ‘pebble accretion’ (Johansen et al 2015).
+Once bodies reach 100 km, the currently favoured explanation for how they form is accretion by pebbles (Johansen et al 2015).
 A persistent problem is that some meteorites contain millimetre-sized condensates termed CAIs and chondrules.
 Dating studies suggest that CAIs existed separately in the nebula for up to 3 million years before accreting with chondrules and other constituents to form larger particles.
 Such a long delay is ‘incompatible with dynamical lifetimes of small particles in the nebula and short timescales for the formation of planetesimals’ (Weidenschilling et al. 1998).
 Moreover, pebble accretion should result in the largest rocky planets forming closest to the Sun and the smallest forming beyond Saturn (Morbidelli & Raymond 2016), whereas the gas giants each have more rock than all the terrestrial planets put together.

 The planetary moons

 Genesis does not explicitly say anything about what is not visible to the naked eye.
 It focuses on the solar system, the space delimited by the enclosing envelope of water.
-While the modern reader assumes that the ‘stars’ of the firmament were the stars of the Milky Way, that is poor exegesis, and other parts of the Bible show that the Hebrews believed the heavens to be bipartite, consisting of a ‘firmament’ and a much bigger heaven beyond the firmament (Deut 10:14, I Ki 8:27, Ps 148:4).
+While the modern reader assumes that the ‘stars’ were the stars of the Milky Way, that is poor exegesis, and other parts of the Bible show that the Hebrews believed the heavens to be bipartite, consisting of a ‘firmament’ and a much bigger heaven beyond the firmament (Deut 10:14, I Ki 8:27, Ps 148:4).
 They would therefore have perceived well enough that the stars of the firmament were the wandering stars.
-When Nehemiah summarised what God did at creation, he proclaimed, “You made the heavens, the heaven of heavens and all their host, the earth and everything on it, the seas and everything that is in them” – the solar system, the universe beyond it, and the Earth.
+When Nehemiah summarised what God did at creation, he proclaimed, “You made the heavens, the heaven of heavens and all their host, the earth and everything on it, the seas and everything in them” – the solar system, the universe beyond, and the Earth.
 The host of the numberless ‘stars of the heaven’ – including the primordial quasars – lay in the heaven above the firmament.

-The major moons of Jupiter - from top to bottom, Io, Europa, Ganymede and CallistoTThe diversity of the solar system’s moons is well illustrated by the four around Jupiter that Galileo saw (Fig. 28).
+The major moons of Jupiter - from top to bottom, Io, Europa, Ganymede and CallistoThe diversity of the solar system’s moons is well illustrated by the four that Galileo saw around Jupiter(Fig. 28).
 Their greater rockiness in order of closeness to their gaseous host is evidence against their having originated in the same process as the planet.
 Io, the densest and innermost of the four, has a substantial iron core and a solid, mountainous crust.
 Tidal stresses produced by Jupiter’s gravity and the opposite pull of the moons further out cause Io to be volcanically active, inducing the eruption of sulphurous gases and magma so voluminous that the moon has been completely resurfaced.
 Europa’s surface is frozen water, criss-crossed by dark streaks, beneath which tidal flexing maintains an ocean up to 100 km thick.
 Scientists who believe in spontaneous generation, a popular idea before Louis Pasteur knocked it on the head(in 1859, the same year as Darwin published his version of it), speculate that there could be life in this water.
 Ganymede is the largest moon in the solar system, larger even than Mercury, and has an icy shell 800 km thick.
 The surface is a patchwork of highly cratered dark regions and much younger lighter ones marked by grooves and ridges.
 Beneath the shell is a rocky mantle and a small, partially molten core, that generates a magnetic field.
 Callisto, the outermost and least dense of the four, consists of about 40% ice and 60% rock.
 It is among the most heavily cratered satellites in the solar system – evidence, as with Ganymede, that it is very old.

 Apart from Mars’s two tiny moons, the only terrestrial planet to possess a moon is the Earth, in relation to which the Moon’s mass is exceptionally big.
 According to Genesis, it was created in order to divide the year into months and alleviate night’s darkness.
 Unstated purposes would have included the stabilisation of the Earth’s axial tilt and the production of tides.
-(Weaker tides would still have occurred as a consequence of the Sun’s gravity.)
+(Weaker tides would still occur as a consequence of the Sun’s gravity.)

 The present Moon is far from pristine.
 The upper crust consists of a feldspar-rich rock known as anorthosite, its mineralogy and texture showing that it crystallised out of magma.
 The crystalline state implies an earlier molten state, so cosmologists are not being unreasonable when they deduce that the anorthosite must have crystallised from a ‘magma ocean’, though the scenario is open to challenge (Niu & O’Hara 2015, Torcivia & O’Neal 2022).
 As the interior melted, minerals separated out according to density, with those richer in iron sinking towards the centre.
 The upper crust is therefore iron-depleted.
 Enormous craters show that the Moon subsequently suffered bombardment by asteroids.
-In the wake of the impacts, upwelling basalt filled the craters and produced the smooth dark maria that variegate its surface.
+In the wake of the impacts, upwelling basalt filled the craters and produced the smooth dark maria that blotch the surface.
 The indistinct rims of the oldest craters suggest that the crust was hot and still plastic when the first asteroids fell (Kamata et al. 2015, Conrad et al. 2018).
-None of the rocks sampled by the Apollo missions go back to the Creation.
-The Moon’s origin cannot be investigated directly.
+None of the rocks sampled by the Apollo missions go back to the Creation, so the Moon’s origin cannot be investigated directly.

-Dates for the hypothesised Moon-forming impact – which cannot be dated directly – also vary.
+Dates for the hypothesised Moon-forming impact – which cannot be dated directly – likewise vary.
 Most modeling studies put the event no later than 4.50 Ga.
 One recent estimate puts it around 4.4 Ga (Connelly et al. 2022).
 A magma ocean might have been a product of the impact, but how long the magma would have taken to solidify is also unclear.
 Most of the crust may have solidified in as little as a thousand years (Elkins-Tanton et al. 2011).

 Other planetary systems – proof of the pudding?